×

 What are the schools in Mazatlan like?

 "Mazatlan is home to several highly rated international and bilingual schools.
 The International School of Business MTY (ISBM) offers an esteemed international-level education for students from nursery school to high school.
 ISBM has an academically rigorous curriculum with an emphasis on personalized learning that challenges its students to achieve their highest potential.
 The curriculum also includes international values and perspectives, promoting cultural understanding and global competency.
 The Bilingual American School of Mazatlán (BASM) is another respected international school in the city.
 BASM provides a top-tier bilingual education for Preschool through high school students, taught in English and Spanish, as well as in French, Italian and German.
 With a focus on cultural immersion and intercultural awareness, the school provides students with the opportunity to be part of an international learning community.
 The Mérida International School (MIS) is a highly ranked establishment offering a comprehensive bilingual education in Spanish and English.
 Students at MIS benefit from a diverse and well-rounded education, with a strong focus on environmental awareness and global education.
-The school encourages students to develop a sense of social responsibility and academic excellence while participating in activities that promote cross-cultural dialogue and understanding," remarked one parent with kids at in Mazatlan.
+The school encourages students to develop a sense of social responsibility and academic excellence while participating in activities that promote cross-cultural dialogue and understanding," explained one expat living in Mazatlan, Mexico.

 What are the pros and cons of living in Mazatlan?